Alya-chan/installation-guide/README.md

 *Happy coding with Visual Studio Code! 🚀*

 ---

-*This guide is continuously updated with best practices and latest features.
-Feel free to contribute or suggest improvements.*
+*Note: This guide is for testing purposes only.*